-[a108y1996s172]172 Powers of courts in constitutional matters

-- (1) When deciding a constitutional matter within its power, a court- - (a) must declare that any law or conduct that is inconsistent with the Constitution is invalid to the extent of its inconsistency; and - (b) may make any order that is just and equitable, including- - (i) an order limiting the retrospective effect of the declaration of invalidity; and - (ii) an order suspending the declaration of invalidity for any period and on any conditions, to allow the competent authority to correct the defect.
+- 172. Powers of courts in constitutional matters - 1.
+When deciding a constitutional matter within its power, a court - a. must declare that any law or conduct that is inconsistent with the Constitution is invalid to the extent of its inconsistency; and - b. may make any order that is just and equitable, including - i. an order limiting the retrospective effect of the declaration of invalidity; and - ii. an order suspending the declaration of invalidity for any period and on any conditions, to allow the competent authority to correct the defect.

-- (2) (a) The Supreme Court of Appeal, a High Court or a court of similar status may make an order concerning the constitutional validity of an Act of Parliament, a provincial Act or any conduct of the President, but an order of constitutional invalidity has no force unless it is confirmed by the Constitutional Court. - (b) A court which makes an order of constitutional invalidity may grant a temporary interdict or other temporary relief to a party, or may adjourn the proceedings, pending a decision of the Constitutional Court on the validity of that Act or conduct. - (c) National legislation must provide for the referral of an order of constitutional invalidity to the Constitutional Court. - (d) Any person or organ of state with a sufficient interest may appeal, or apply, directly to the Constitutional Court to confirm or vary an order of constitutional invalidity by a court in terms of this subsection.
+- a.
+The Supreme Court of Appeal, the High Court of South Africa or a court of similar status may make an order concerning the constitutional validity of an Act of Parliament, a provincial Act or any conduct of the President, but an order of constitutional invalidity has no force unless it is confirmed by the Constitutional Court. - b.
+A court which makes an order of constitutional invalidity may grant a temporary interdict or other temporary relief to a party, or may adjourn the proceedings, pending a decision of the Constitutional Court on the validity of that Act or conduct. - c.
+National legislation must provide for the referral of an order of constitutional invalidity to the Constitutional Court. - d.
+Any person or organ of state with a sufficient interest may appeal, or apply, directly to the Constitutional Court to confirm or vary an order of constitutional invalidity by a court in terms of this subsection.

-[a108y1996s173]173 Inherent power
+173. Inherent power

-The Constitutional Court, Supreme Court of Appeal and High Courts have the inherent power to protect and regulate their own process, and to develop the common law, taking into account the interests of justice.
+The Constitutional Court, the Supreme Court of Appeal and the High Court of South Africa each has the inherent power to protect and regulate their own process, and to develop the common law, taking into account the interests of justice.

-[a108y1996s174]174 Appointment of judicial officers
+174. Appointment of judicial officers

-- (1) Any appropriately qualified woman or man who is a fit and proper person may be appointed as a judicial officer.
-Any person to be appointed to the Constitutional Court must also be a South African citizen. - (2) The need for the judiciary to reflect broadly the racial and gender composition of South Africa must be considered when judicial officers are appointed. - (3) The President as head of the national executive, after consulting the Judicial Service Commission and the leader of parties represented in the National Assembly, appoints the Chief Justice and the Deputy Chief Justice and, after consulting the Judicial Service Commission, appoints the President and Deputy President of the Supreme Court of Appeal.
-[Sub-s.
-(3) substituted by s.
-13 of the Constitution Sixth Amendment Act of 2001.] - (4) The other judges of the Constitutional Court are appointed by the President, as head of the national executive, after consulting the Chief Justice and the leaders of parties represented in the National Assembly, in accordance with the following procedure: - (a) The Judicial Service Commission must prepare a list of nominees with three names more than the number of appointments to be made, and submit the list to the President.
+- 1. Any appropriately qualified woman or man who is a fit and proper person may be appointed as a judicial officer.
+Any person to be appointed to the Constitutional Court must also be a South African citizen.

+- 2. The need for the judiciary to reflect broadly the racial and gender composition of South Africa must be considered when judicial officers are appointed.

+- 3. The President as head of the national executive, after consulting the Judicial Service Commission and the leader of parties represented in the National Assembly, appoints the Chief Justice and the Deputy Chief Justice and, after consulting the Judicial Service Commission, appoints the President and Deputy President of the Supreme Court of Appeal.

+- Eligibility for const court judges

+- Eligibility for supreme court judges

+- Eligibility for ordinary court judges

+- Eligibility for const court judges

+Eligibility for supreme court judges

+- Eligibility for ordinary court judges

+- Constitutional court selection

+Supreme court selection